About the Program

 - Integration of community volunteers into the program

 - Corps members will not replace staff or existing volunteers, designed to aid and enhance existing capacities

 - Skills training is an essential component for ensuring a positive experience for corps members and community volunteers alike

 - Address land manager’s trail and land stewardship needs

-Palisades: The Palisades Crew serves in Sterling Forest building and rehabilitating trails, to meet sustainable trail standards.
+- Palisades: The Palisades Trail Crew serves in Sterling Forest building and rehabilitating trails, to meet sustainable trail standards.
 This season the crew is focusing on the construction of the Redback/Eagle multi-use trail loop.

-Highlands: The Highlands Crew serves on the Highlands Trail in New Jersey assessing and addressing sustainability issues along the 100 mile stretch of trail.
+- Highlands: The Highlands Trail Crew serves on the Highlands Trail in New Jersey assessing and addressing sustainability issues along the 100 mile stretch of trail.

-We are an AmeriCorps Education Award Program through The Corps Network.
+The New York-New Jersey Trail Conference is an AmeriCorps Education Award Program through The Corps Network